 3) Product risks

 There is always a certain level of risk with fashion products.
-There are limited capabilities to test apparel products in the market, therefore there is always an ongoing challenge of setting the right value proposition for the customer for each product when there are hundreds of products being introduced every season.
+There are limited capabilities to test apparel in the market, therefore there is always an ongoing challenge of setting the right value proposition for each product when there are hundreds of them being introduced every season.

 4) Macroeconomic factors

-Fluctuation in currencies, inflation rates and government policies can have an impact on the cost of goods and reduce the planned gross margins which may require adjustment in prices by the retailer, which means taking risks on the acceptance of the new pricing structure by the customers.
+Fluctuations in currencies, inflation rates, and government policies can have an impact on the cost of goods and reduce the planned gross margins which may require adjustment in prices by the retailer, which means taking risks on the acceptance of the new pricing structure by the customers.

-These risks and absence of a crystal ball when making pre-season buying and pricing decisions, have made Markdown Optimization a critical part of in-season management and a way of maximizing the profits.
+These risks and the absence of a crystal ball when making pre-season buying and pricing decisions have made Markdown Optimization a critical part of in-season management and a way of maximizing profits.